flolilo/pyranoid_copy/README.md

 ## Features:
  - Will work on all (desktop) OSs that are supported by [Python ≥ 3.5](https://www.python.org/downloads/),
  - Optimised for copying large quantities of mission critical files, e.g. wedding photos:
-   - Checking CRC32 of every file after clearing the disk cache, thus reducing the risk of a bad copy
  - Lightweight,
  - Standalone binaries (i.e. `py_media_copy.exe`) available,
  - Highly granular controls: